ManuelElizaldi/SisyphusCorner/Writing/Entries/Running as meditation.md

 I remember my dad talking about how he ran 10 km everyday during college.
 I think that's where I first thought about adopting this practice.
 I even remember he ran a half marathon once, my mom, my brother and I went to cheer him on.
 I remember he was cramping real bad, he even screamed, I wonder why he stopped running

+When I first started running I used music as a booster.
+I would crank it up, listening to metal, hip hop punk or anything that had a good beat with a high BPM that I could match with my stride, high BPM, high running octane.
+Funny enough, now I don't listen to any music.
+There was an inevitable internal adjustment that made me prefer the sounds of my surroundings, having no music blasting inside my head allows my thoughts to be loud and clear.
+All of my insecurities, worries, and longings are on display.
+This allows me to dance (run) with my demons.